Hendrik Marsman

-Hendrik Marsman (30 September 1899, in Zeist – 21 June 1940, in Gulf of Biscay) was a Dutch poet and writer.
+Hendrik Marsman (30 September 1899 – 21 June 1940) was a Dutch poet and writer.
 He died while escaping to Great Britain, when the ship he was sailing on, the S.S.
 Berenice, either suffered a fatal engine-room explosion, or was torpedoed by a German submarine which mistook Berenice for another vessel.

 Biography

 Marsman studied law and practised in Utrecht, but after 1933 he travelled in Europe and devoted himself to literature.
 Under the influence of the German Expressionists, Marsman made his literary debut about 1920 with rhythmic free verse, which attracted notice for its aggressive independence.

 In the biography of Hendrik Marsman on the website of the Dutch Literary Museum Charley Toorop is mentioned as one of the women who had a relationship with Marsman before he married in 1929 his wife Rien Barendregt.

-The collection Verzen (1923; “Verses”) expresses an antihumanist, anti-intellectual rebelliousness, which the poet called “vitalism.”
-As editor of the periodical De Vrije bladen (“The Free Press”), he became in 1925 the foremost critic of the younger generation.
+The collection Verzen (1923; "Verses") expresses an antihumanist, anti-intellectual rebelliousness, which the poet called "vitalism."
+As editor of the periodical De Vrije bladen ("The Free Press"), he became in 1925 the foremost critic of the younger generation.
 His next collection of verse appeared in 1927 with the English title Paradise Regained and was greeted as a major artistic achievement.
 Another cycle, Porta Nigra, dominated by the idea of death, appeared in 1934.
-His last book of verse, Tempel en kruis (1940; “Temple and Cross”), an autobiographical account of the poet's development, reaffirms humanistic ideals.
+His last book of verse, Tempel en kruis (1940; "Temple and Cross"), an autobiographical account of the poet's development, reaffirms humanistic ideals.
 After obtaining a Portuguese visa in Bordeaux, France, on June 18, 1940 from the Consul-General Aristides de Sousa Mendes, Marsman boarded a ship bound for England.
-Tragically, he drowned three days later when the ship sunk after an explosion in the English Channel.
+He drowned three days later when the ship sunk after an explosion in the English Channel.
 His wife survived as the only passenger.